 ‘Once?’
 It’s already gotten out, you jittery idiot.

 When Scott pulled into the side-garage, I forgot to be relieved because I was too depressed over how doomed I was.
 Scott gave me a funny look, made some noises at me that sounded like words but were garbled.
 I got out of the car and ignored him, and opened up Erik’s door so he could daintily step out.
 “That was fun!”
 Erik chirped, and followed Scott to the door outside.

 “They say madness runs in our blood,” I drawled, trailing after my little brother.
 “Looks like you hit the nutso branch hard when you fell out of the family tree.”

 “If any nuts fell out of the family tree, they’d definitely belong to you,” Erik shot back, and I had to snort back a laugh at his unintentional innuendo.
 He really took after our parents.

-“Squirt’s got a point,” Scott immediately backed him up, like a traitor, “and don’t give me that look, I’m not the one that captured insects so I could force them to fight each other, and pin the victor in shadow boxes.”
+“Squirt’s got a point,” Scott immediately backed him up, like a traitor, “and don’t give me that look, I’m not the one that captured insects so I could force them to fight each other, and reward the victor by pinning him in a shadow box.”